mdavids/rfc/content/draft-davids-forsalereg-05.md

 One use of the TXT record type defined in this document is to parse the content it contains and to automatically publish certain information from it on a website or elsewhere.
 However, there is a risk if the domain name holder  publishes a malicious URI or one that points to improper content.
 This may result in reputational damage for the party parsing the record.

-Even worse is a scenario in which the content of the TXT record is not validated and sanitized sufficiently, opening doors to - for example - XSS attacks among other things.
+An even more serious scenario occurs when the content of the TXT record is not validated and sanitized sufficiently, opening doors to - for example - XSS attacks among other things.

 Therefore, it is **RECOMMENDED** that any parsing and publishing is conducted with the utmost care.

-There is also a risk that this method will be abused as a marketing tool, or to otherwise lure individuals into visiting certain sites or attempting other forms of contact, without there being any intention to actually sell the particular domain name.
-Therefore, it is recommended that this method is primarily used by professionals.
+There is also a risk that this method will be abused as a marketing tool, or to lure individuals into visiting certain sites or making contact by other means, without there being any intention to actually sell the particular domain name.
+Therefore, this method is best suited for use by professionals.

 # Implementation Status